-Common Good services are available to and serve all campus units and members.
-Examples include Encryption software, BevoWare, the IT Help Desk, CrashPlan, WebSpace, Blackboard and Austin Exchange.
+Common Good services are general and global in use.
+They are available to and serve all campus units and members.
+Examples include Encryption software, the IT Help Desk, CrashPlan, UT Mail, and Austin Exchange.
 Common Good services are funded entirely through the central budget.

 |Aggregate Funding||Aggregate + Partial Central Subsidy||Common Good|